 In short, applying the new oil-blend finish is labor intense.
 Usually up to 12 coats, sometimes even more, are needed to achieve a deep, lustrous beauty.
 Drying time between coats is at least one day.
 Drying times also vary, depending on humidity.
 Once all finishing coats have been applied, curing of the finish is required for maximum hardness and final luster creation.

 Curing -- The longer you can leave the stock with me, the more time I can allow for curing (an internal hardening of the finish) which, on most stocks, has to do with my achieving the final luster.
 Final finishing can't be done until the cure is at least to a certain point.
-You can easily handle a finished stock a day or so after the last coat is applied, but we need at least one week after that before final creation of the deep luster can be accomplished.
+You can easily handle a finished stock a day or so after the last coat is applied, but at least one week after that is needed before final creation of the deep luster can be accomplished.

 Return Time -- Simply, the more time we give for curing, the greater the hardness and ultimate luster.